theMILOlab/SPTCR-Seq-Pipeline/README.md

 conda install mamba -n base -c conda-forge
 ```

-To install SPTCR-Seq Pipeline with the setup script we minimally require micromamba.
+To install SPTCR-Seq Pipeline with the setup script we use micromamba to resolve dependencies faster.
 Its a lightweight, reduced version of mamba and can be used to especially for fast installation.
 Install and initialize the script by doing as followed:

 ```
 conda install -c conda-forge micromamba